davidhwyllie/findNeighbour4/doc/HowToTest.md

 nohup python3 webservice-server.py config/tbproduction.json
 ```

-The json file should look something like this
+The json file should look something like this:
 ```
 {
 "DESCRIPTION":"The production server used for the PHE relatedness test",